Skip to Content

 • Dryer Venting.

-Only households who make less than 200% of the federal poverty level qualify for the program.
+In Michigan, only households with income less than 200% of the federal poverty level qualify for the program.
 For a family of three, that’s about $4,442 per month.

 Household SizeIncome Limit